 Chapter 1: Defining Game

-Any book about Game Design must first define what a game is to help you understand what you’re actually designing.
-And a book about Game Designers is no different.
-To truly define what a game is we must do a deep dive into what we know about games starting with their structure.
-As you break down games into their structure you’ll notice that the simplest games you played during recess have a lot in common with the most complex games you play on your consoles.
+Any book about game design must first define what a game is—designers need to understand what they're actually designing.
+A book about game designers is no different.
+To truly define what a game is we must do a deep dive into what we know about games, starting with their structure.
+As you break down games into their structure, you’ll notice that the simplest games you played during recess have a lot in common with the most complex games you play on your consoles.

-To start, every game has three phases: Setup, Play, and Finish.
-The last phase may become a source of disagreement but let’s start from the beginning.
+To start, every game has three phases: setup, play, and finish.
+The last phase may become a source of disagreement, but let’s start from the beginning.

+The Setup Phase

-The Setup Phase handles the starting point for all players and altering it can become the easiest way to alter the game.
+The setup phase handles the starting point for all players, and altering it can become the easiest way to alter the game.
 For example, imagine starting Monopoly (Parker Brothers, 1935) with only $50.
 That’s $1450 less than the original design in the rulebook.
 This is a simple and small change that will alter the game in a major way.
 Starting with only $50 drastically reduces the speed of the game and makes chance cards a nightmare that could knock you out in the first few minutes.
-The general goal for the Setup is to start the game fair and balanced with the best chance of ramping into the Play Phase quickly.
-The Setup Phase ends when all players know the basic rules, understand their main goal, and are ready to play.
+The general goal for the setup is to start the game fair and balanced with the best chance of ramping into the play phase quickly.
+The setup phase ends when all players know the basic rules, understand their main goal, and are ready to play.

+The Play Phase

-The Play Phase is the meat of the experience and where the fun happens (hopefully).
-In this phase players learn and employ the mechanics they’ll be using to reach the Finish Phase.
-Altering the Play Phase can be difficult as one alteration can domino into requiring changes for many other mechanics and systems.
+The play phase is the meat of the experience and where the fun happens (hopefully).
+In this phase, players learn and employ the mechanics they’ll be using to reach the finish phase.
+Altering the play phase can be difficult as one alteration can domino into changes for many other mechanics and systems.

-For an example, let’s continue the earlier discussion on Monopoly.
+For example, let’s continue the earlier discussion on Monopoly.
 What if each player starts with $200 but all properties are owned by the bank and require rent or purchase whenever a player lands on one?
-The goal of the game is to work together with all other players to take down the bank.
-We’ll call it “Breaking the Bank” instead of “Anti-Capitalistic Revolution” to keep it more lighthearted and American.
-While many of you are currently thinking of finding your old Monopoly board to try out this new game mode, we must stop and think of all the systems I just broke in the Play Phase:
+The goal of this game is to work together with all other players to take down the bank.
+We’ll call it Breaking the Bank instead of Anti-Capitalistic Revolution to keep it more lighthearted and American.
+Before you look for your old Monopoly board to try out this new game mode, let's stop to consider all the systems I just broke in the play phase:

 If this is a co-op game, what happens when other players land on your property?